-YCWA and Pacific Gas and Electric Company (PG&E) have a 2000 Coordinated Operations Agreement that includes provisions governing the coordinated releases of water from the Project's Narrows 2 Powerhouse and PG&E's Narrows 1 Powerhouse, part of PG&E's Narrows

-Project (FERC Project No. 1403).
-Under the agreement, operations of these two powerhouses are coordinated to ensure compliance with downstream required minimum flows on the Yuba River and to manage inflows to Englebright Reservoir.
-To facilitate these coordinated operations, YCWA holds periodic conference calls between the YCWA operators and PG&E's operators to plan releases from the two powerhouses.
-In times other than during storms or floods, these coordination calls occur about every 2 weeks.
+YCWA and Pacific Gas and Electric Company (PG&E) have a 2000 Coordinated Operations Agreement that includes provisions governing the coordinated releases of water from the Project's Narrows 2 Powerhouse and PG&E's Narrows 1 Powerhouse, part of PG&E's Narrows Project (FERC Project No. 1403).1 Under the agreement, operations of these two powerhouses are coordinated to ensure compliance with downstream required minimum flows on the Yuba River and to manage inflows to Englebright Reservoir.
+To facilitate these coordinated operations, YCWA holds periodic conference calls between the YCWA hydro system operators and PG&E's operators to plan releases from the two powerhouses.
+In times other than during storms or floods, or when planning coordination surrounding an outage, these coordination calls occur about every 2 weeks.
 Communications can be as much as more than once a day before, during and after storms.
 The Coordinated Operations Agreement terminates with a new FERC license for the Project, at which time a new agreement is contemplated between YCWA and PG&E.